Strong approximation for a toric variety: Introduction

 \section{Introduction}

-Let $X$ be a variety over a number field $k$ and $S$ a finite set of places of $k$.
-We say that strong approximation holds for $X$ off $S$ if the image of the set $X(k)$ of rational points is dense in the space $X(\A^S_k)$ of adelic points on $X$ outside $S$.
-Strong approximation for $X$ off $S$ implies the Hasse principle for $S$-integral points on any $S$-integral model of $X$.
+Let $X$ be a variety over a number field $k$.
+Let $S$ be a finite set of places of $k$.
+One says that \emph{ strong approximation} holds for $X$ off $S$ if the diagnal image of the set $X(k)$ of rational points is dense in the $S$-adelic space $X(\A^S_k)$ equipped with the adelic topology.
+Strong approximation for $X$ off $S$ implies a local-global principle for the existence of integral points on integral models of X over the ring of S-integers of $k$.

-For a proper variety $X$, $X(\A^S_k ) = \prod_{v \notin S} X(k_v)$, and the adelic topology coincides with the product topology.
-A proper variety satisfies strong approximation off $S$ if and only if weak approximation for the rational points holds off $S$.
-For an affine variety $X$, however, studying strong approximation seems to be generally much harder than studying weak approximation for its proper models.

-For algebraic groups and their homogeneous spaces, weak and strong ap- proximation have been widely studied.
-For certain simply connected semisimple groups and their principal homogeneous spaces, we have the classical work of Kneser, Harder, Platonov and others.
-For certain homogeneous spaces of connected algebraic groups with connected stabilizers, see for example \cite{Bor96,CTX09,Har08,Der11,WX12,WX13,BD13} and the references therein for weak and strong approximation with Brauer--Manin obstruction.
+Strong approximation has been widely studied for algebraic groups and their homogeneous spaces.
+For a semisimple, almost simple, simply connected linear algebraic group $G$ such that $\prod_{v\in S}G(k_v)$ is not compact, strong approximation off $S$ was established by Eichler, Kneser, Shimura, Platonov and Prasad.
+Strong approximation does not hold for groups which are not simply connected, but one may define a Brauer-Manin set.
+For homogeneous spaces of connected algebraic groups with connected stabilizers, see for example \cite{CTX09,Har08,Dem11,WX12,WX13,BD13} for strong approximation with Brauer--Manin obstruction.

-Few strong approximation results are known for more general varieties which are not homogeneous spaces.
+For more general varieties which are not homogeneous spaces, few strong approximation results are known.
 For strong approximation with Brauer--Manin obstruction for affine varieties defined by equations of the form

-see [CTX13].
-For more general fibrations over $\mathbb A_k^1$ with split (e.g., geometrically integral) fibers, see [CTH12].
+see \cite{CTX13}.
+For more general fibrations over $\mathbb A_k^1$ with split (e.g., geometrically integral) fibers, see \cite{CTH16}.
 For some affine varieties defined by equations of the form